Ziiics/Cloud_Notes/RawNotes/CloudEssentials.md

 Tranformation of raw data to uncover valuable insights and trends.

 #### Data apipelines for ETL (eExtract, Transform, Load) process:
 1. Store the data.
 Some Data Storage services include,
     - Amazon S3 - popular choice for data lakes.
-Can securely house virtually any amount of structured or unstructured data.
+Securely house virtually unlimited structured or unstructured data.
     - Amazon Redshift - fully managed data warehouse service that store petabytes of structured and semistructured data.
 2. Extract from various sources or Data ingestion.
 Some Data ingestion services,
     - Amazon Kinesis Data Streams - for real-time ingestion of terabytes of data.
     - Amazon Data Firehouse - near real-time, fully managed service provide auto provisioning and scaling.
 3. Transform into consistent, usable format for downstream tools.
 Data processing services,
     - AWS Glue - fully managed, simple, fast, and cost effective.
     - Amazon EMR - ideal for large-scale data processing and organizastions, auto infrastructure provisioning, cluster management, scaling.
 Supports Apache Spark, Apache Hadoop, and Apache Hive.
-4. Load into destination system, like data warehouse or analytics platform Data cataloging services
+4. Load into destination system, like data warehouse or analytics platform.
+Data cataloging services,
     - AWS Glue Data Catalog - centralized, scalable, and managed metadata repository that enhances data discovery.
 5. Getting the analyzed data.
-    Ddata analysis and visualizastion services
+Data analysis and visualization services,
     - Amazon Athena - run SQL queries to analyze data in relational, nonrelational, object, and custom data sources.
     - Amazon Redshift - fully managed data warehouse solution. have massively parallel processing architecture and columnar storage.
     - Amazon QuickSight - can be used for both technical and non-technical users.
-    - Amazon OpenSearch Service - search for relevant contentn throguh precise keyword matching or natural lanuage queries.
+    - Amazon OpenSearch Service - search for relevant content throguh precise keyword matching or natural language queries.

 # 9. Security

-Authentication and Authorization
+### Authentication and Authorization
-- Authentication: verifying the identity of user or entity through credentials
+- Authentication - verifying the identity of user or entity through credentials
 - Authorization - grants user certain access rights and permissions.

 AWS Shared Responsibility Model
 - Customer is responsible to security in the AWS services and cloud.
-  - AWS provided security mechanism: prevent, Protect, and Detect and respond.
+  - AWS provided security mechanism: Prevent, Protect, and Detect and respond.
-- AWS is responsible of the security of the cloud itseld.
+- AWS is responsible of the security of the cloud itself.

-AWS IAM, Secrets Manager, and Systems Manager
+### AWS IAM, Secrets Manager, and Systems Manager
-- IAM (Identity and Access Management)
+IAM (Identity and Access Management)
   - By default, All actions are denied.
 Must explicitly grant permission.
   - Permission can be grant by groups, users, or roles.
   - IAM Identity Center is specifically designed to help organizations implement single sign-on for AWS resources using their existing identity providers.
-- Secret Manager
+Secret Manager
   - Managed, rotate, and retrieve credentials, API keys, and other secrets.
-- Systems Manager
+Systems Manager
   - Provide centralized view across organizastion's accounts and Regions and multi-cloud and hybrid environment.

 AWS protection through services
 - AWS Shield Standard - auto protect AWS customers from most commmon DDoS attacks at no cost.
 - AWS WAF - web apps firewall that monitors network requests that come into web apps.

-To proterct data, AWS uses
+To protect data, AWS uses
 - AWS Key Management Service (AWS KMS) - create and manage cryptographic keys to encryp and decrypt data
 - Amazon Macie - monitor sensitive daat at rest to make sure it's safe
 - AWS Certificate Manager (ACM) - centralizes managermenmt of SSL/TLS certificates that provide data encryption in transit.

-Detection and response services
+### Detection and response services
 - Amazon Inspector - imporvde security and compliance of applications by running auto security assessmsent for EC2 instances, containers, and Lmabda functions.
 - Amazon GuardDuty - provides intellident threat detection across all infrastructure and resources.
 - Amazon Detective - to further investigae the root cause of threat that has been detected.